markbirbeck/docker-compose-run/README.md

 ## API

-The module provides a single function that takes two parameters:
+The module provides a single function that takes three parameters:

 * the name of the service to run, and;
 * the directory in which the `docker-compose.yml` file is located, and;